octo-technology/OpenTezos/docs/baker/cli-baker.md

 The baker is a *daemon* that, once connected to an account, computes the baking rights for that account, collects transactions from the mempool, and bakes a block.
 Note that the baker is the only program that needs *direct access* to the node data directory for performance reasons.

+> The mempool is made of all transactions that have been submitted for inclusion in the chain but have not yet been included in a block by a baker.

 Let’s launch the daemon pointing to the standard node directory and baking for the user *bob*.

 There are different command lines depending on the *network* on which your node is configured: